-Panasonic GH3 versus Panasonic GH5
+Panasonic GH3 vs GH5

 The Panasonic Lumix DMC-GH3 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and January 2017.
 Both the GH3 and the GH5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The GH3 has a resolution of 15.9 megapixel, whereas the GH5 provides 20.2 MP.
+The GH3 has a resolution of 15.9 megapixels, whereas the GH5 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably larger (10 percent) than the Panasonic GH3.
 Moreover, the GH5 is markedly heavier (32 percent) than the GH3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.